PearsonReese/mission-groomsmen/PRD_ Mission Groomsmen - Terminal Wedding Invitati.md

   magicStrings: { /* "mission impossible", "self destruct", etc. */ }
 };

+// GROOM ADVICE DATA - NEW!
+Collection system for funny stories and advice export const groomAdviceData = {
+  question: "Any advice for / funny stories about the groom?
+Responses may or may not be shared in the group chat",
+  prompt: [/* terminal-styled prompt sequence */],
+  submit: [/* success response messages */],
+  skip: [/* skip response messages */]
+};

 // TERMINAL MESSAGES - All terminal text centralized export const terminalMessages = {
   intro: [/* intro sequence */],